 The Disease of cataract is very common in India.
 This is due to strong solar radiation and the malnutrition among the poor sections of the population.
-Cataract causes a clouding of the lens, resulting in the weakening and ultimately complete loss of eyesight.
-Poor people suffering from cataract rarely have the chance to get adequate treatment in an eye hospital because hospitals are either too far away or too expensive.
+Cataract causes clouding of the eye lens, resulting in the weakening and ultimately complete loss of eyesight.
+Financially backward people suffering from cataract rarely have the chance to get adequate treatment in an eye hospital because hospitals are either too far away or too expensive.
 So we decided to dedicate our first project to these people and provide them with adequate cataract treatment - a simple minor operation - free of cost.

 We give importance to the Medical qualification of the staff carrying out the examination and treatment in our "Eye Camp" and to the hygienic standards of the hospital where the patient's are operated in.
 This lead us to Dr. Sybil Meshramkar the director of Velemegna Hospitals Golekhana in Bidar and to Dr. Pujari, the HoD Ophtomology of the Basaveshwar Hospital in Gulbarga.

 The meticulous planning of ours in India and here in Germany made it possible to have smooth and successful eye camps in all these years.